-Tony Ramirez and Francisco Mion, both seminarians from the Archdiocese of Atlanta, were paired with Ed and Gina Bergeron in Covington, who have been participating in F.I.S.H. for about six years.
+Tony Ramirez and Francesco Mion, both seminarians from the Archdiocese of Atlanta, were paired with Ed and Gina Bergeron in Covington, who have been participating in F.I.S.H. for about six years.

 The Bergeron family, which includes four kids, frequently host Ramirez and Mion at their home for pizza nights on the weekend, family birthday parties, football games, and movies.

 “They are like a second family to me.
 In a way, their kids have kind of become my siblings.
 They are really awesome.
 Mrs. Gina is always caring.
 Like the mother she is, she often asks about our classes and is genuinely interested in how our formation at the seminary is progressing,” said Ramirez.